-Market risk is affected by uncertainty and volatility in financial markets, mitigating central bank actions and resulting economic disruption (in particular the ability of companies to service their corporate bonds).
+Market risk is affected by uncertainty and volatility in financial markets, economic and geopolitical developments, the actions of central banks and changes in the economic environment (in particular for our portfolio, factors that impact the ability of companies to service their corporate bonds).

-Vhi Insurance had total Solvency II investment assets of €1,191,375k as at 31 December 2022 (2021: €1,318,210k).
-The market risk component of the SCR was €62,675k as at 31 December 2022 (2021: €61,933k).
+Vhi Insurance had total Solvency II investment assets of €1,076.7m as at 31 December 2023 (2022: €1,191.4m).
+The market risk component of the SCR was €57.1m as at 31 December 2023 (2022: €62.7m).

-Market risk component has increased over the period due to changes in Vhi Insurance's asset mix introduced as part of its updated investment strategy.
+Market risk component has decreased over the year due to the decrease in Vhi Insurance's assets over the year and changes in its asset mix implemented as part of its ongoing review of its investment strategy.

 To control its market risk, Vhi Insurance agrees an investment mandate with each investment manager it appoints that sets guidelines, including limits and restrictions, on the investments that they may make on its behalf.
 Vhi Insurance regularly monitors compliance with these guidelines.
 Vhi Insurance mitigates excessive interest rate risk by adopting asset and liability matching criteria and setting maximum limits.
 It also carries out periodic stress testing, the results of which can be found in Section C.7.
-To diversify its exposure to risk and improve performance, Vhi Insurance revised its investment strategy in 2020, appointing a new investment manager in 2021 to execute it and an updated mandate.